ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 Rancher Desktop can be installed [here](https://docs.rancherdesktop.io/getting-started/installation/).

-Follow the steps to complete the installation process.
+Once the .exe file has been downloaded, follow the steps to complete the installation process.

 Ensure the `dockerd` is selected as the runtime during the installation or within the Rancher Desktop settings.

 ## Creating a Container

-1. Create a folder in which all container file will be stored i.e. C:\Instrument\App\Epics\Container
+1. Create a folder in which all container file will be stored i.e. `C:\Instrument\App\Epics\Container`.

-2. Within the folder, create a test.db file:
+2. Within the folder, create a `test.db` file:

 	`record(ao, "TESTTEST:FOO") {}`

-3. Additionally, a Dockerfile should be added as this is the set of 'instructions' from which Docker builds images.
+3. Additionally, a `Dockerfile` should be added as this is the set of 'instructions' from which Docker builds images.
 Below is an example which creates a container with a simple IOC:

 	    FROM python:3.11-slim
 	    RUN apt-get update && \